-Other official samples

-Whenever the competent authorities see the need, official samples of animal feed, drinking water and environmental samples may be taken to check the effectiveness of cleaning and disinfection measures.
-Other types of samples may also be taken.
+Other official samples Whenever the competent authorities consider it necessary, official samples of animal feed and drinking water and environmental samples may be taken to confirm the effectiveness of cleaning and disinfection measures.
+Other types of samples may also be taken c.
+If confirmatory samples taken at the holding (after positive results at the hatchery, or suspicion of false positivity on FBO samples taken on the holding) are negative, please describe the measures taken:

-The competent authority may decide to increase the minimum number of samples in order to ensure representative sampling on a case-by-case evaluation of epidemiological parameters, such as biosecurity conditions, the distribution or size of the flock.
+The competent authority may decide to increase the minimum number of samples in order to ensure representative sampling on a case-bycase evaluation of epidemiological parameters, such as biosecurity conditions, the distribution or size of the flock.